 - Let the chops rest for 2-3 minutes.
 A small amount of carryover cooking may occur which will take the internal temperature up a degree or two but carryover cooking is more prevalent with larger cuts of meat.

-- Top with the butter while the chops are still nice and hot!
+- Top the seared lamb chops with the butter while the chops are still nice and hot!

 Chef Tips and Tricks:

 - I’m in the let-proteins-sit-at-room-temperature-for-30-minutes-or-so-before-searing camp.
 Serious Eats may disagree, however, it certainly does not hurt anything.
 Just don’t let the lamb chops sit at room temperature for an hour and 30 minutes or you’re flirting with food safety danger.

 - This may or may not happen, but you’ll want to release any excess liquid from the anchovy paste tube or stir it back together before attempting to combine it with the butter.
 Just like oil and water don’t mix, that liquid will not incorporate into the anchovy butter.